showermat/squashserve/README.md

 ## Web Server and FUSE Mounter

 The main functionality of ZSR is in zsrsrv, a small program that acts as a web server, allowing the user to browse volumes from a web browser.
 When launched for the first time (with `zsrsrv` -- there are no arguments), it will start a web server accepting requests on localhost port 2234.
 Click on the gear icon to set which port to listen on and where the volume archives are located.
 Then click the circular arrow icon to refresh the list of volumes.
-This can take a minute if you have many large volumes; be patient and the page will reload when it's done loading the volumes.
 To create a new volume from a pristine source tree (without a `_meta` directory), click the plus icon, supply the requested information, and submit.
 The archive will be created, which may take a long time, and the list of volumes will be reloaded.
 To browse a volume, click on its title and you will be taken to the home page.
+Very large document trees may take several hours to archive; it is recommended to run `mkvol` from the command line yourself so that errors can be more easily diagnosed and resolved.

 If there is a file named `categories.txt` in the same directory as the volume archives, it will be used to categorize the volumes.
 The file should consist of one line for each category, with three fields separated by colons: the category ID (lower-case alphanumeric), the category name to be displayed, and a space-separated list of the volume IDs in that category.
 (The ID of a volume is the filename without the final `.zsr`.)
 Thus, to define a category containing the files `wiki1.zsr` and `wiki2.zsr`, `categories.txt` should contain a line like `cat1:Category Name:wiki1 wiki2`.
-Archives will be loaded into memory only when their category is loaded by clicking on it in the volume list, so categorization can reduce memory usage by loading volumes only when they are needed.
+Archives will be loaded into memory only when their category is loaded by clicking on it in the volume list.

 Volumes and standard ZSR archives can be mounted as read-only filesystems through FUSE using `zsrmnt`: